tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 #### Stimulus appraisal and stimulus cognition

 There are two main ways of inbound stimulus processing: appraisal is done on the instinctive reactions level and usually is processed as unconscious action, cognition could involve all the rest thinking levels and could consist of complex deliberations and reflections.
 Cognitions also include self-conscious reflections over complex emotions like love, awe and aggression.
 For example startle is been apprised on instinctive reactions layer (spinal cord, hypothalamus, amygdala) where unconscious decision is made and instinctive behaviour is chosen (it could be even reflex).
 In case of startle this could be run or jump aside.
 Only after those instinctive actions are performed human could realise what had happen to him (in the state of effect).
 In contrast to appraisal cognitions could are performed on higher levels could take some significant time and could include complex reasoning and reflections.
 For example fear could be triggered not only by inbound stimulus but by long time perception during some horror movie or deliberation over some facts regarding the world.
 In contrast to startle fear triggers complex conscious behaviour that could in it's turn become panic and trigger less intelligent behaviour like shouting and running from side to side.
+Both instinctive and conscious behaviour produces effect state.
+Effect is an environmental state that was altered from previous state via behaviour.
+Running in case of startle places human in safe place that produces effect which influence stimulus event and it's appraisal and as consequence emotional/affective state.

+#### Neuromodulation

 #### Feeling the state

-#### Neuromodulation

-#### Instinctive and conscious behavior

-#### Effect

 #### Higher emotions